jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 #### -add

-This optional parameter followed by file and/or folder names separated with comma - **explicitly adds** those files/folders into the final JX package.
+This optional parameter followed by file and/or folder names separated with commas - **explicitly adds** those files/folders into the final JX package.
 For example, you may want to package only certain files/folders located at current directory - not the whole its contents.

 If you want to pack just one file (e.g. *helloworld.js*) you can provide an `-add` option without a file name.